-Not only you’ll provide listing of products, provide tips on things that relate to your products.
+Not only you’ll provide a listing of products, provide tips on things that relate to your products.
 For example, you can write a blog post on decoration tips, how to save money on utility costs, and why you’ll recommend a product you currently sell.
 Make every effort to solve your current and future customers’ problems and make use of your online presence to do so.

-Stay in season as possible
+Stay in the season as possible

 Serve the community